eBPF: The Linux Kernel Feature That's Changing Security (and Attack Surfaces)

 The classic demonstration is watching every new process on the box, live.
 The bpftrace tool makes this a one-liner:

 A more security-flavoured example: alerting on any connection to a port outside an expected set, or counting which binaries open /etc/shadow.
-The data was always there in principle. eBPF makes collecting it cheap enough to do continuously.
+The data was always there in principle — strace, auditd, and packet captures could all see pieces of it. eBPF makes collecting it cheap enough to do continuously, system-wide, in production, without the overhead that made the older tools something you reached for only when investigating a specific problem.

 Here’s the uncomfortable half.
 Everything that makes eBPF a brilliant observability tool makes it a brilliant tool for the wrong people.
 A program that can see every packet can also hide packets.
 A program that can hook getdents (the syscall behind directory listings) can filter its own files out of ls. eBPF has become a fashionable substrate for rootkits precisely because it sits below the userspace tools an investigator would normally trust.